Nudin/wikidata-imports/README.md

       wikidata-items with archlinux-packages.
  - github
     - Add links to Github-repositories to wikidata-items
+ - changlogs
+    - Import Changlogs of various software projects to wikidata

 # How to use
 To run the scripts marked with (pywikibot) you need to have pywikibot installed